Zeioth/paco/README.md

 Aliases
 ---------------------

-* **paco-install**: Install the packages and all its dependencies.
+* **paco-inst**: Install the packages and all its dependencies.
 Equivalent to 'pacman -S'
 * **paco-rm**: Remove only the specified packages.
 Equivalent to 'pacman -Rdd'
 * **paco-rmw**: Remove the packages with all its dependencies.
 Equivalent to 'pacman -Rs'
 * **paco-autoremove**: Remove all orphan dependencies to free disk space.
 Equivalent to 'pacman -Rs $(pacman -Qqtd)'